pspete/psPAS/docs/collections/_docs/01-authentication.md

 ## Shared Services Authentication

+Privilege Cloud Shared Services authentication flows require use of the psPete `IdentityCommand` module, available from the Powershell Gallery & GitHub.

 ### Identity User

 Provide Identity User credentials and tenant details for authentication to CyberArk Identity for Privilege Cloud Shared Services: